Previous Page Next Page

 The intake specialist completes a priority 1 (P1) intake involving the death of a client if any of the following applies:

-However, the intake specialist completes a priority 3 (P3) intake involving the death of a client if the situation meets all of the following criteria:
+However, the intake specialist completes a priority 3 (P3) intake involving the death of a client if the client is not a child and the situation meets all of the following criteria:

-• The situation meets one of the criteria for a P1 intake (see above in this section).
+- One of the scenarios for a P1 intake applies (see above in this section).

-• There is currently no known or perceived risk.
+- There is currently no known safety threat.

 The intake specialist assesses whether to complete an APS intake if all of the following apply: